reframejs/reframe/readme.new.md

 # Reframe

-With Reframe, you can develop

-This repository has no source code.
-Instead,
+Reframe allows you to **create web apps** with following starters:
+ - [Reframe Objection]() - Create a SQL-centric app with database, API, and interactive views.
+ - [Reframe Prisma]() - Create an ORM-centric app with database, API, and interactive views.
+ - [Reframe Static Website]() - Create a static website with modern technologies.

-The [github.com/reframejs](https://github.com/reframejs) organisation is merely a collection of:
+Reframe is what we call a *0-LOC framework*: this repository has no source code and the [github.com/reframejs](https://github.com/reframejs) organisation is merely a collection of:
  - **Do-one-thing-do-it-well libraries.**
    Each libary can be used independently of each other.
  - **Starters.**